 United Methodist Men and How to Form a Meeting - How can I serve the Lord? “ Be strong and of good courage, be not frightened neither be dismayed, for the Lord your God is with you wherever you go” (Joshua 1:9).
 In this workshop, you will learn how to go in God’s power, not our own, and how to form meetings.
 Led by Thomas Anderson, Larry Price, Donald Rhodes

 Words that Heal, Words that Hurt – By reflecting on the Scriptures and being conscious of the church universal, this workshop will explore ways to be more inclusive in language and practices by promoting the full personhood of all.
-Led by Kim Chance, Sue Jackson, Ivelisse Quinones, Earnestine Campbell
+Led by Sue Jackson, Ivelisse Quinones, Earnestine Campbell